dotabuff/manta/README.md

   // Register a callback, this time for the OnCUserMessageSayText2 event. p.Callbacks.OnCUserMessageSayText2(func(m *dota.CUserMessageSayText2) error {
-    fmt.Printf("%s said: %s", m.GetParam1(), m.GetParam2())
+    log.Printf("%s said: %s\n", m.GetParam1(), m.GetParam2())
     return nil
   })

   // Start parsing the replay!
   p.Start()

+  log.Printf("Parse Complete!\n")
 }
 ```

-You cannot import Manta and Yasha in the same binary due to protocol buffer conflicts.

 ## License

-MIT, see the LICENSE file.
+Manta is distributed under the [MIT license](https://github.com/dotabuff/manta/blob/master/LICENSE).

+## Code of Conduct

+Manta has adopted the [Contributor Covenant Code of Conduct](https://github.com/dotabuff/manta/blob/master/CONDUCT.md).

-## Help
+## Getting Help

-If you have any questions, you can find us in the #dota2replay channel on QuakeNet.
+The best place to ask questions about Dota 2 replay parsing is the #dota2replay channel on QuakeNet, where we're happy to answer any questions you may have.
+Please only open Github issues for actual bugs in manta, not questions about usage.

+Looking to parse Source 1 (original Dota 2) replays?
+Take a look at [Yasha](https://github.com/dotabuff/yasha).

 ## Authors and Acknowledgements